What Do KPIs Mean?

 KPI examples to inspire you

-2. Identify 2 customers each month who could upgrade to a higher plan.
+Identify 2 customers each month for higher plan upgrades.

 Marketing